aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `pear config-show | grep php.ini`

+Each installed version of PHP will have its own configuration file version directory under `/usr/local/etc/php/`.
+So if we had installed PHP v7.2, then the php.ini file for that version would be at `/usr/local/etc/php/7.2/php.ini`.

 ## Installing PHP extensions using PECL

 The PECL CLI installed by brew can be used to install specific PHP extensions that we may require for our projects.

-We can install extensions by running the command `pecl install <extension>`.
+We can install PHP extensions for the current active version of PHP, by running the command the following command:

+`pecl install <extension>`

 For instance we can install the xdebug extension by typing: